Kickstart for getting healthy eating and exercise plan in gear?

 Having established some pros, you may want to consider the barriers that are keeping you from eating healthily and doing regular physical activity.
 One example might be that you don't see healthy lunch options at your workplace or school.
 Another could be that some fitness center memberships are too pricey.
 What are all the barriers you can think of?
 (Hint: start writing them down!)
 Once you know what you're up against, you can brainstorm solutions and take a step-by-step approach to implement your solutions.
 For example, with the lunch time conundrum, would it work to pack a healthy lunch two or three times per week?
 Or could you start to scour the menu and deli shelves for healthy options that may be hidden away?
 Some folks find that rewards are part of the solution.
 What are some non-calorie rewards that would give you the incentive you need to stay active and eat well?

 Feeling sluggish can be related to giving your body more fat, sugar, and calories than it needs.
 An energy boosting, balanced diet includes plenty of fruit, veggies, low-fat dairy, lean proteins, and whole grains.
-Look at the Related Q&As listed below, or visit the Academy of Nutrition and Dietetics or Choosemyplate.gov web sites for tips and guidelines that will help you to put together a healthy and tasty eating plan.
+Look at the related Q&As, or visit the Academy of Nutrition and Dietetics or Choosemyplate.gov web sites for tips and guidelines that will help you to put together a healthy and tasty eating plan.
 As you change your eating patterns, you may even chart your moods in a daily organizer, to see the foods that are making a difference.

 Another great way to get back on track with exercise and healthy eating is to gain the support of an ally.
 Working out with a buddy will make it easier and more enjoyable, and will keep you accountable for those days when you want to skip your exercise.
 By varying the time of your workout and/or the activity you do, you can prevent getting bored with your same old routine.
 Sharing a home-cooked meal with a friend can be fun and healthy.